AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 Aviatrix user VPN is the only OpenVPN® based remote VPN solution that provides a VPN client with SAML authentication capability.

-This step-by-step guide shows you how to use Aviatrix SAML client to authenticate an IdP.
-When SAML client is used, Aviatrix controller acts as the service provider (SP) that redirects browser traffic from client to the IdP for authentication.
+This step-by-step guide shows you how to use Aviatrix SAML client to authenticate an IDP.
+When SAML client is used, Aviatrix controller acts as the service provider (SP) that redirects browser traffic from client to the IDP for authentication.

-For different IdP's, there will be links to each individual IdP integration.
+For different IDP's, there will be links to each individual IDP integration.

 2. Pre-Deployment Checklist
 -----------------------------
-Before configuring the SAML integration between Aviatrix and your IdP, make sure the following is completed:
+Before configuring the SAML integration between Aviatrix and your IDP, make sure the following is completed:

 	#. `Aviatrix Controller <#pdc-21>`__ is setup and running
 	#.
-Have a valid `IdP account <#pdc-22>`__ with admin access
+Have a valid `IDP account <#pdc-22>`__ with admin access
 	#. `Download and install <#pdc-23>`__ the Aviatrix SAML client